 Our design team switched to working in Sketch a while ago but it wasn’t until version 43 we really started seeing some opportunities to change our workflows more significantly.
 It was also an opportunity for more designers to work on the same project as well as collaborate with developers more easily.
+If you’re looking for professional Magento web design services, feel free to check out our Magento Web Design Service for more information.

 The case of version 43